 Once the scan is completed, all external frames are listed under the External Frames node in the Knowledge Base.
 You can access the same information in the Knowledge Base Report and Knowledge Base Tab.

-Netsparker forms Knowledge Base Nodes upon its findings.
-If the External Frames node is not listed, it means that Netsparker could not find any.
+Netsparker forms Knowledge Base Nodes on its findings.
+If the External Frames node is not listed, it means that Netsparker did not find any.

 For further information, see Knowledge Base Node.

 How to View the External Frames Node in Netsparker Enterprise